Fort Walton Beach Record Expungement & Record Seal Lawyer

 - Domestic violence

-While the charges listed above are not eligible if you pled guilty, any arrest can be expunged if your case was dismissed.
-Even the ones listed above.
+While the charges listed above are not eligible if you pled guilty, any arrest can be expunged if your case was dismissed, including the ones listed above.

 There Are Huge Benefits to Sealing or Expunging a Criminal Record